 On July 10, 2006, Gulfport entered into a \$5 million term loan agreement with Bank of America, N.A. related to the purchase of new gas compressor units.
 The loan amortizes quarterly beginning March 31, 2007 on a straight-line basis over seven years based on the outstanding principal balance at December 31, 2006.
-Amounts borrowed bear interest at Bank of America Prime (8.25% at March 31, 2007).
+Amounts borrowed bear interest at Bank of America Prime (8.25% at September 30, 2007).
 The Company makes quarterly interest payments on amounts borrowed under the agreement.
 The Company's obligations under the agreement are collateralized by a lien on the compressor units.
-As of March 31, 2007, approximately \$5.0 million was outstanding under this agreement, of which \$891,000 and \$4,109,000 are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on the accompanying consolidated balance sheet.
+As of September 30, 2007, approximately \$4.5 million was outstanding under this agreement, of which \$714,000 and \$3,757,000 are included in current maturities of long-term debt and long-term debt, net of current maturities, respectively, on the accompanying consolidated balance sheet.

 (2) In June 2004 the Company purchased the office building it occupies in Oklahoma City, Oklahoma, for \$3,700,000.
 One loan associated with this building matured in March 2006 and bore interest at the rate of 6% per annum, while the other loan matures in June 2011 and bears interest at the rate of 6.5% per annum.
-In addition, the building loans include \$30,000 related to a building in Lafayette, Louisiana, purchased in 1996 to be used as the Company's Louisiana headquarters.
-This loan matures in February 2008 and bears interest at the rate of 5.75% per annum.
+In addition, the building loans included a loan related to a building in Lafayette, Louisiana, purchased in 1996 to be used as the Company's Louisiana headquarters.
+This loan bore interest at the rate of 5.75% per annum.
+The Company paid this loan in full during the third quarter of 2007, in advance of its February 2008 maturity date.
 All building loans require monthly interest and principal payments and are collateralized by the respective land and buildings.